Modeling User Redemption Behavior in Complex Incentive Digital Environment: An Empirical Study Using Large-Scale Transactional Data: Introduction

 To overcome the aforementioned challenges, this study leverages detailed consumer behavior histories obtained from a third-party bookkeeping app that includes monetary spending not limited to specific PLPs.
 This data captures real-world point earning and redemption across several major PLPs.
-The PLP market in Japan is particularly dynamic and expansive, characterized by intense competition \cite{japanTimes2024} and exhibiting strong growth (estimated 10.7\% annual growth, reaching USD 16.66 billion by 2028 from USD 10.65 billion in 2023 \cite{researchMarket2024}).
-Furthermore, PLP platforms in Japan serve as channels for government policy initiatives, distributing rewards for actions like digital ID registration or adopting contactless delivery \cite{jijiPress2022, kyodoNews2023}, making PLPs central hubs for reward exchange among firms, institutions, and consumers.
+The PLP market in Japan is particularly dynamic and expansive, characterized by intense competition~\cite{MizuhoBank2025PointEconomy, steinberg2025incentives}.
+It has also grown substantially, as the annual value of loyalty points issued by major Japanese companies already exceeds JPY 1 trillion and is projected to rise to over JPY 1.2 trillion by FY2025~\cite{Tomita2023LoyaltyPoints}.
+Furthermore, PLP platforms in Japan serve as channels for government policy initiatives, distributing rewards for actions like digital ID registration or adopting contactless delivery \cite{fujiki2025cashless, sekine2022going}, making PLPs central hubs for reward exchange among firms, institutions, and consumers.
 We model and investigate the data by conducting natural experiments arising from government policies and by classifying shopping styles using embedding representations learned from vast purchasing histories.

 By investigating the interplay among consumer attributes, point acquisition mechanisms, shopping habits, and redemption choices, we aim to provide novel insights into consumer behavior within this complex ecosystem.
 Theoretically, this research extends the understanding of LPs to the collaborative context and provides empirical evidence on consumer rationality (or irrationality) in point usage, particularly concerning mental accounting and responses to exogenous stimuli, thereby advancing marketing theory.
 Managerially, our results offer practical implications for optimizing PLP design, targeting promotions, and evaluating the effectiveness of point-based public policies.